-Fish from or walk for the pure joy of it the grassy banks of eight miles of pristine and private waters on our stretch of the Williamson River.
-The only sounds are Sand Hill Cranes calling in the meadows, the cries of Canada geese flapping low overhead, and the coyote yelping to his friends in the nearby timber.
-And, music to the fisherman’s ear, the splash of greedy trout taking Black Drakes in June, the unbelievable frenzy of a hex hatch in July, Hoppers in August, and the Mahogany Dunn in September/October
+Fish from or walk for pure joy the grassy banks of 8 miles of pristine and private waters of the Williamson River.
+The only sounds are Sand Hill Cranes in the meadows, Canadian geese flapping low overhead, the coyote yelping to his friends, and most important, the splash of greedy trout.

-The Williamson is suitable for wade/walk fishing and for the beginner and intermediate level fly fisherman and yet challenging enough for even the most experienced.
-We have guiding available and professional instruction at all levels.
-For the non fisherman you can walk the banks of the river, canoe the lake, or relax on the porch with a good book, while hundreds of birds fly through the valley.
+For the non-fisherman, you can walk the banks of the river, canoe the lake, or relax on the porch with a good book while hundreds of birds fly through the valley.